The following Rescue Committee Policy additions were approved on 5/19/04

 An entrance log is required.
 No team goes into the cave without an assigned objective and expected timeframe for completion of their task.
 This will be recorded on the entrance control log.
 This is also part of the Incident Command System and appropriate team assignment forms from the fire dept should be used.

 The initial phone calls may be made from cell phones or the land owner’s home, but more phone lines are needed.
 The Mid County Fire station will become the hub for all above ground communications.
 They have multiple phone lines and radios in their dispatch center.
 An experienced caver will need to get to the fire station to help coordinate the call out process.

 3. Rescue Logistics

 While there is much talk about cave radio development for Carroll Cave, field phones and hard wire will be used for underground communications until the radios are a reality.
 One battery powered field phone has been donated and is on site.
-Two more sound powered field phones and one battery powered phone have been purchased by the CCC and are on site.
+Two more sound powered field phones and one battery powered phone are on site.
 A mile of field phone wire has been purchased and is on site.
-A modified PMI vertical haul litter has been donated to the CCC and is on site.
+A modified PMI vertical haul litter is on site.

 The Missouri Cave Rescue Cache contains additional field phones, an additional mile of wire, and an assortment of packaging and hauling materiel.
 Contact numbers for this are on the callout cover sheet.

 Food, water, shelter, staging areas, medical supplies, etc, will be arranged through the fire dept. as required.